randylubin/Story-Synth/README.md

 Some potentially non-obvious steps are:

+- Make sure you have the Firebase CLI tool installed
 - Set up both a "firestore database" and a "realtime database" via the Firebase console in order for a DatabaseURL to appear in your config
 - Configure security rules for each database.
 Firestore needs read and write both set to "if request.auth != null;" while Realtime only needs read set to "true"